AAEC4309 - Sustaining Global Ecology, Natural Resources and Economy

 Prerequisite: GEOG 1401 or equivalent natural science courses.
 Investigates changes in climate, hydrology, soils, biota and landforms since the start of the Ice Age, and the effects of these environmental changes on humans.

-Prerequisite: Introductory physical geography or consent of instructor.
-Study of the interrelated problems of population growth, efficient use of natural resources, and human disruption of the earth’s environment.
+Study of the interrelated problems of population growth, efficient use of natural resources, and human disruption of Earth's environment.

 GEOG 3360.
 Technology and the Human Landscape